sulix/opentk-sdl2/README.md

 * Some things (like Game Controller support) were never finished and tested.
 * There are some pretty nasty hacks, as this was my first real incursion into the world of C#.
 * Everything is pretty out-of-date.
 * Thus far everything is pretty Linux specific, as that's the platform I'm developing on.
-It shouldn't be too hard to get it to work on OS X or Windows, though/
+It shouldn't be too hard to get it to work on OS X or Windows, though.

 What does work:

 * Multithreaded OpenGL!
-(No guaruntee that your GL driver doesn't suck though)
+(No guarantee that your GL driver doesn't suck though)
 * Enough stuff to make it better than the old OpenTK platform backends.
 * A bunch of other fixes in the associated MonoGame branch (a new Song backend, etc)
 * As a proof-of-concept, clearly it went well as everyone's porting their opentk stuff to SDL2 now! :)